Aetherls/sentencemixerai-Vulkan/README.md

 Once the installation is complete, follow these steps to run the application.

-1. Start the Backend
-Navigate to the `backend/` directory (if you're not already there) and run the backend server:
+1. Navigate to the `backend/` directory (if you're not already there) and run the backend server:

 ```bash
 python Server.py
 ```

-2. Start the Frontend
-In a separate terminal window, navigate to the frontend/ directory and start the frontend development server:
+2. In a separate terminal window, navigate to the frontend/ directory and start the frontend development server:
 ```bash
 npm run dev
 ```

-3. Open the application
-Once both the backend and frontend are running, open your web browser and navigate to: http://localhost:5173/
+3. Once both the backend and frontend are running, open your web browser and navigate to: http://localhost:5173/

 ### Donations